BrianMejia/SFVUICompVision/README.md

 A requirements.txt has been provided.
 Use `pip install -r requirements.txt` to install the required dependencies.

 ## Samples
 Match Start is detected first.
 This helps to determine the player side based on the given CFN ID.
-Each player's character is also determined through OCR.
+The opponent's character is also determined through OCR.

 https://user-images.githubusercontent.com/12419346/144117047-84d36535-caf4-4b13-b953-a0f35619214d.mp4